WeblateOrg/weblate/docs/admin/memory.rst

 .. versionadded:: 4.14

 The Weblate API covers the translation memory.
-This allows automating manipulation for different purposes, or based on events in the translation cycle.
+This allows automated manipulation for different purposes, or based on events in the translation cycle.